About Traceability

 Sustainability Dashboard

-Since June 2018, ISF has been publishing our Sustainability Dashboard quarterly to chart progress against our commitments detailed in the Sustainable Palm Oil Policy with the aim towards a fully sustainable palm oil industry.
+Since June 2018, ISF has been publishing our Sustainability Dashboard quarterly to chart progress against our commitments detailed in the Sustainability Policy with the aim towards a fully sustainable palm oil industry.
 Our Dashboard summarises our direct and indirect suppliers, certifications, certified volumes, sources of origin, and traceability to mills and plantations.

 Mill List